 Curriculum Committee (OLC)

-The curriculum committee examines and supervises the quality of the programme’s education, as well as identifies possible problems.
+The curriculum committee examines and supervises the quality of the programme’s education, and identifies possible problems.
 They will then advise the programme coordinator, director of education, and the Examination Board about all the programme’s educational matters.
 The committee consists of four members from the academic staff and four students.
 The student members are elected during the annual student elections.
 During the formation of the committee, efforts are made to evenly divide the student members over the different years of the study programme.

 The programme coordinators and directors of education are responsible for the content and general structure of the study programmes (for example the sequence of the courses or the amount of electives that can be chosen).
 When any problems occur with regard to these matters, for example when students frequently lack the necessary prerequisite knowledge for a certain course, it is the task of the programme coordinator to propose a solution.
 Depending on the kind of problem, resolving the problem will happen after consulting one or more lecturers and/or the course coordinators, or the director of education.